skock056/csi4103-lab2/README.md

 ## Exercise 0.4

 Below is the Mermaid sequence diagram representing the operations when adding a new note to the multi-page version of the website https://studies.cs.helsinki.fi/exampleapp/notes.
+Upon adding the new note to the app, a copy of the current state of the app is essentially created, but with the new note added.
+Once the new note has been added to the list, the page reloads.
+This sequence of events produces the following diagram:

 ```mermaid
 sequenceDiagram